Welcome to headspace Hurstville!

 - are having difficulties with friendships or bullying

-All of headspace Hurstville’s services are free – all you need is a Medicare card.
+Our services are free and confidential – all you need is a Medicare card.

 headspace Hurstville is operated by Aftercare.
 All headspace services are funded by the Australian Government Department of Health.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central and Eastern Sydney (EIS Health Ltd).